snadim02/snadim02.github.io/_posts/2026-03-13-acoustic-bedroom.md

 ## View from the Hallway

 The colors are a little *intense*, I know. 	:rainbow: :sunrise:
-But they're perfect for my kiddo (he wanted *even more* color than this :open_mouth:), and the palette felt fitting given our home's current aesthetic.
+But they're perfect for my kid (he wanted *even more* color than this :open_mouth:), and the palette felt fitting given our home's current aesthetic.

 ![Organization](../assets/img/acoustic-hallway1.jpg){: .mx-auto.d-block :}